Alba Reche: Personal life

 Reche currently lives in an apartment in Madrid due to her career.
-As of her sexual orientation, she identifies as bisexual.
+She is bisexual.
 She was a headliner at the capital's Pride Parade alongside other LGBT artists.
 She also identifies as a feminist.

 As for politics, Reche identifies as left-wing oriented.
-In November 2019, following a second election within six months in Spain, the singer expressed rejection to the 3,5 million people who had voted for far-right nacionalist political party Vox by saying "you guys are not needed" on Twitter.
+In November 2019, following a second election within six months in Spain, the singer expressed rejection to the 3,5 million people who had voted for far-right nationalist political party Vox by saying "you guys are not needed" on Twitter.
 In May 2020 she accused the same party of appropriating the Spanish flag after a big car nationalist protest occurred in a few cities in the country.
 Reche spoke about the Catalan independence movement with 20 Minutos and stated that "the Government isn't allowing people to express what they believe in".
 After many protests in Barcelona after the trial of the Catalan independence leaders, the singer tweeted in Valencian "only the people can save the people".
 In June 2020 she attended the Madrid protest in favor of racial equality and against police brutality and the murder of George Floyd alongside singer and friend Natalia Lacunza.